stag-enterprises/walkthrough/README.md

 copy-paste each command from the script, and possibly adding other commands in between.

-With `fish-walkthrough`, the process of copy-pasting is automated (or moreso), and applying interventions is easy.
+With `fish-walkthrough`, the process of copy-pasting is automated, and applying interventions is easy.

 ## Installation